Also known as:

 Threat Summary:

 Not globally threatened.
 Is declining due to widespread loss of forest to urban growth, agriculture and mining.
-Still persists in reasonable numbers where cover extensive, notably Paraná and adjacent states in Brazil and is still common in the Alto Paraná region, Paraguay.
+Still persists in reasonable numbers where forest cover extensive, notably Paraná and adjacent states in Brazil and is still common in the Alto Paraná region, Paraguay.
 There have been no recent records from Corrientes, Argentina, but still apparently common in Misiones.

 Range: